Kerala- The God’s own resthomeSpirit Bohemian

 There were two options to go there either I take the flight till Trivendram or a two days long train journey.
 As I am fond of Indian Railways I took the latter one.
 Travelling in trains specially the long journey has its own boons and banes.
-To reach the capital, Trivendram, you can choose between two routes, both are Kerala express, one goes cutting across the beautiful plains of Madhya Pradesh, Tamilnadu, and conjoining boarder of Karnataka and Kerala, While on the other side, the route goes through Rajasthan, Maharashtra and beautiful Ratnagiri valley, towards the end it takes a turn in Goa and then through Karnataka and then enter in the Kerala.
-After the journey of almost 2 days you reach at Trivendram, the city is not just any other city, it has a chaos with peace.
+To reach the capital, Trivandrum, you can choose between two routes, both are Kerala Express, one goes cutting across the beautiful plains of Madhya Pradesh, Tamilnadu, and conjoining border of Karnataka and Kerala, While on the other side, the route goes through Rajasthan, Maharashtra and beautiful Ratnagiri valley, towards the end it takes a turn in Goa and then through Karnataka and then enter in Kerala.
+After the journey of almost 2 days you reach Trivandrum, the city is not just any other city, it has chaos with peace.

 Best months to visit

-When I went there it was July, and this is the off season as monsoon is on the peak.
-I always suggest that if you really want to explore any tourist destination then visit the place during the off season it has many perks such as, cheap stay and food, travelling will be less costly, especially with very less crowd.
-There is a very beautiful thing about Kerala’s monsoon, which is that it rains heavily during the day but streets never lodge with water due to amazing drainage system, and when rain stops which is very often you can roam around the streets and with no heat you can have a great time.
-But if you are not a fan of rainy days then December is the month for you, as weather in Kerala in summers is unbearable due to high level of humidity.
+When I went there it was July, and this is the offseason as monsoon is on the peak.
+I always suggest that if you really want to explore any tourist destination then visit the place during the offseason it has many perks such as cheap stay and food, travelling will be less costly, especially with very less crowd.
+There is a very beautiful thing about Kerala’s monsoon, which is that it rains heavily during the day but streets never lodge with water due to amazing drainage system, and when the rain stops which is very often you can roam around the streets and with no heat you can have a great time.
+But if you are not a fan of rainy days then December is the month for you, as the weather in Kerala in summers is unbearable due to the high level of humidity.